Dennis the Menace (film): Sequels

 John Hughes stated that he was interested in writing a sequel, but only on the condition of Walter Matthau returning as Mr. Wilson.
 In September 1992, before the first film was released, Matthau revealed that he was already signed for the sequel.
 In November 1996, it was reported that Dennis the Menace II was still being developed for Matthau, with the possibility of production starting after Grumpiest Old Men.
-In September 1997, Don Rickles was announced as replacing Matthau in the role of Mr. Wilson, which may have spurred from the lack of confidence that Warner Bros. felt in Grumpiest Old Men following the underperformance of My Fellow Americans, a film starring Jack Lemmon and James Garner from which Matthau withdrew in favor of The Odd Couple II at Paramount Pictures.
+In June 1997, Matthau was reportedly still involved with the sequel and voiced a desire to have his son Charles Matthau direct him in the film.
+However by September of that year, Don Rickles was announced as replacing Matthau in the role of Mr. Wilson, which may have spurred from the lack of confidence that Warner Bros. felt in Grumpiest Old Men following the underperformance of My Fellow Americans, a film starring Jack Lemmon and James Garner from which Matthau withdrew for health reasons.
 A direct-to-video standalone sequel called Dennis the Menace Strikes Again was released on July 14, 1998, with a new cast.
 A second sequel, A Dennis the Menace Christmas, was released on November 6, 2007, with a third cast.